-The last principle from the STEPPS model is Storytelling.
+The last principle of the STEPPS model is Storytelling.

 Why do we all love to tell and listen to stories?

 - To share a certain emotion with someone else

 - To pass on useful advice or tips

 Stories aren’t just interesting; they’re useful vessels for carrying important information.